LeoRanoe/ManisCore_Ecommerce/README.md

 ## 📞 Support

-For support, email support@maniscore.com or message us on WhatsApp.
+For support, contact via WhatsApp through the platform.

 ---

-**Built with ❤️ using Next.js and TypeScript**
+**Built with ❤️ using Next.js, TypeScript, and Tailwind CSS**

+**Status:** ✅ Production Ready | 🚀 Deployed | 📱 Responsive